Auto Trader cars

 You don’t need an International Driving Permit or an official translation of your licence either.
 The only thing to keep in mind post-Brexit is that you need to display a ‘UK’ sticker on your car’s rear as opposed to the previous ‘EU’ and ‘GB’ sticker or have a number plate with a UK identifier.
 If you live in France or are planning to, you may still be able to use your UK driving licence depending on when it was issued.
 If you have a plastic photocard licence which was issued before 1 January 2021, you can use your UK licence till that time it’s still valid.
 Once your UK licence expires or has less than six months left to expire, you can exchange your licence for a French ‘permis de conduire’ (driving licence) without taking a driving test.
 Most paper licences issued before 1 January 2021 are valid until you turn 70.
 If your licence was issued after 1 January 2021, your UK licence will be valid for one year from the date of your residency permit in France, after which you’ll have to exchange it for a French licence – you won’t have to take a driving test for the exchange.
 Once you meet the requirements for exchanging your UK licence for a French one, you can apply online on the 'ANTS' Agence Nationale des Titres Sécurisés website.

 The minimum legal age to drive in France is 18.
-All drivers also need to drive on the right-side of the road, so you need to be comfortable with driving in a right-hand traffic.
-You also need to give way to traffic approaching from the right.
+All drivers also need to drive on the right-side of the road, and you need to give way to traffic approaching from the right.

 Driving on the right side of the French roads